thomasbud/Tweetversity/README.md

 Below, you may find instructions regarding how to find the sentiment associated with a university.

 1. Cd into the src directory.
-2. Type 'python test_university.py' and results will be printed in the console.
+2. Type 'python3 test_university.py' and results will be printed in the console.
 3. The default university is set to Texas A&M. If you wish to change this, type out the university csv file name on line 13 in test_university.py.

-Note: We are using 1.6 million tweets to train our model, which takes roughly 3 minutes.